jose-techcode/SysAdmin-Tool/README.md

 # 10. License

-This project is licensed under the GPL.
+This project is licensed under the GPL 3.0.